 For example, a common mistake is to leave engagement with users or beneficiaries to the final stage of the project, after the research is complete, when it may be more appropriate to engage at different stages throughout the project.

-Listen to audio case studies (UniKey required)
+Listen to audio case studies from the University of Sydney (UniKey required)